Quansight-Labs/free-threaded-compatibility/docs/ci.md

 releases nightly wheels, we suggest configuring `cibuildwheel` to build nightly free-threaded wheels.

-As of April 2026, We suggest not enabling builds for Free-threaded Python 3.13 going forward.
+As of April 2026, we suggest not enabling builds for Free-threaded Python 3.13 going forward.
 The 3.13t release was considered experimental, is approximately 30% slower in single-threaded performance than 3.14t, and does not include a number of safety fixes for builtins and the standard library that were included in